 In accordance with Section 504 of the Rehabilitation Act of 1973, Schreiner University provides academic adjustments/auxiliary aids for students with physical/medical, learning, and psychological disabilities.
 Students desiring academic adjustments/auxiliary aids should contact the Director, Learning Support Services/Section 504 Coordinator, Schreiner University, Kerrville, 78028.
 Requests will be considered on a case-by-case basis.

-Requests for academic adjustments/auxiliary aids must be submitted in writing using a form available from the Learning Support Services Offices located on the second floor of Dickey Hall.
+Requests for academic adjustments/auxiliary aids can be submitted electronically by completing the Accommodations Request Form and sending it to email@example.com.
+Students taking on-campus classes will be asked to meet with the Section 504 Coordinator after the request has been received.
+Paper copies of the form are available from the Learning Support Services Offices located on the second floor of Dickey Hall.
 Current, written documentation of the disability from a qualified professional must be provided.
-Only those requests which are supported by documentation and which do not compromise academic requirements essential to the program of instruction will be approved.
+Only those requests which are supported by documentation and which do not compromise academic requirements essential to the program of instruction will be approved

 Documentation requirements are: